Osmania University: Admissions

 Osmania is a non-profit university which is funded and managed by the government.
-Admissions into the Bachelor of Engineering, Masters and Doctoral programs in main campus is on a merit basis, evaluated by national entrance examinations (EAMCET, GATE, BCFSBTGMES-N&D, TSLAWCET, O.U.
+Admissions into the Bachelor of Engineering, Masters and Doctoral programs in main campus is on a merit basis, evaluated by national entrance examinations (TG EAPCET, GATE, BCFSBTGMES-N&D, TSLAWCET, O.U.
 PhD Entrance Exam, DOST etc.) for each of the courses offered.

 Library

 The University Library is the main library of the university and it was founded in 1918 along with the university.
 It has close to 500,000 books and more than 6000 manuscripts, which includes rare palm leave manuscripts.
 It also has various journals, government documents, etc. The main library coordinates a library system, which connects the libraries in the entire campus and other constituent college libraries.